implydata/learn-druid/website/courses/data-modeling/schema-design.md

 1. Open JupyterLab in your learn-druid environment.
 2. Under the ingestion section, we recommend that you run through these notebooks:
     <!--TBD LINK NOTEBOOKS-->
-    - Batch ingestion (local | source) - it covers the basics of ingestion, including how to specify the columns that you choose to ingest into your table.
+    - Batch ingestion ([local](http://localhost:8889/lab/tree/02-ingestion) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/02-ingestion/02-batch-ingestion.ipynb)) - it covers the basics of ingestion, including how to specify the columns that you choose to ingest into your table.
-    - Data types (local | source) - this will familiarise you with how data is stored inside a table.
+    - Data types ([local](http://localhost:8889/lab/workspaces/auto-s/tree/02-ingestion/04-table-datatypes.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/02-ingestion/04-table-datatypes.ipynb)) - this will familiarise you with how data is stored inside a table.
-    - Datetime functions (local | source) to learn how to work with the time column, arguably the most important column in any table in Druid.
+    - Datetime functions ([local](http://localhost:8889/lab/tree/03-query/07-functions-datetime.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/03-query/07-functions-datetime.ipynb)) to learn how to work with the time column, arguably the most important column in any table in Druid.
 In the query section, take time to run through this notebook:
-    - NULL values (local | source) toround out your knowledge.
+    - NULL values ([local](http://localhost:8889/lab/tree/02-ingestion/09-generating-and-working-with-nulls.ipynb) | [source](https://github.com/implydata/learn-druid/blob/main/notebooks/02-ingestion/09-generating-and-working-with-nulls.ipynb)) to round out your knowledge.

 Deciding which incoming datetime column to be your timestamp in Druid is a critical part of your role as a data engineer working with Druid.
 When you've finished the notebooks, you may want to apply what you've learned about the date and time functions to some of your own data.